The COVID-19 pandemic triggered significant changes in several industries, particularly professional services.

 Reimagining technology’s role in the professional services industry

-The current professional services market emphasises the need for providers to overhaul different aspects of their business with technology.
+The current professional services market emphasizes the need for providers to overhaul different aspects of their business with technology.
 In other words, it’s high time you focused on the digital transformation of business processes.

 From lead generation and nurturing to customer support, you must use modern tech innovations to improve service delivery and accelerate time to market.
 That’s what it takes to keep up with the customers’ demands in 2023.